Impact of current-induced magnons on spin-orbit torque analysis

 \textit{(1) The first approach: symmetry considerations.} In AMR the resistance depends on the direction of magnetization.
 Its two-fold rotational symmetry leads to its transverse counterpart, PHE \cite{Ritzinger2023}.
-Therefore, we assume that $R_{xx}^{2\omega}$ and $R_{xy}^{2\omega}$ can both contain components due to UMR.
+In contrast, MMR is isotropic and leads to SF-UMR through the modulation of the magnon population $\propto \sin \varphi$, and a transverse part is not expected.
+However, higher frequencies in $\varphi$ also exist and have been attributed to the combination of SF scattering and AMR\cite{Xu2019}, which implies a similar effect through PHE.
+Therefore, we propose that $R_{xy}^{2\omega}$ can have components due to the effect which produces parts of SF-UMR in $R_{xx}^{2\omega}$.
 Including the phase-shift in $\varphi$ (like between AMR and PHE) and accounting for higher frequency terms with $\varphi$, all four coefficients in Eq.~\ref{eq:R2wComps} are to be extended:

-The terms $A_u - D_u$ are the field-dependent SF-UMR contributions.
+The terms $A_u - D_u$ are the field-dependent SF-UMR contributions and their Hall counterparts.
 The specific form of their decay has been proposed to be of the form $H^{-p}$ \cite{Avci2018, Xu2019} or $(H+H_0)^{-1}$ \cite{Xu2019}, and was even calculated using Boltzmann's formalism in topological insulators \cite{Yasuda2016, Yasuda2017} exploiting spin-momentum locking.
 In this (first) approach we use